SUSE/scf/tooling/mb-chart-assessment/README.md

 The script and its helpers require:

   - A working `kubectl` command in the `PATH`, with its config pointing to
-- A working CAP cluster
+  - A working SCF+UAA cluster
   - A working `cf` client command in the `PATH`.
 The tooling will target it to the CAP cluster.
+  - A working `patch` command in the `PATH`.
+For a vagrant box this means that is is necessary to run `sudo zypper install patch` before attempting an assessment.

 Run the the script using